-class Qobj (inpt=None, dims=None, shape=None, type=None, isherm=None, copy=True, fast=False, superrep=None, isunitary=None)
+class Qobj (arg=None, dims=None, type=None, copy=True, superrep=None, isherm=None, isunitary=None)

 A class for representing quantum objects, such as quantum operators and states.

 The Qobj class is the QuTiP representation of quantum operators and state vectors.
 This class also implements math operations +,-, between Qobj instances (and / by a C-number), as well as a collection of common operator/state operations.
 The Qobj constructor optionally takes a dimension list and/or shape list as arguments.